vanecendales/vane-test/README.md

 # Design Product Test
 ## Vanessa Cendales

 This is the design made from the wireframe sended by the client.
-The desgin was made in FIGMA.
+The design is made in FIGMA.
+I choose a free subject for the design because I want to explore new options in design, more free in concept terms.

 Has two versions: 1-mobile responsive 2-desktop the protopype ins included but inly animate the buttons hover change.
 Here is the link to access to the main source (view only):

 <a  href="https://www.figma.com/file/M3uoApghV3RALNSdHdveit/vaneCendales----Woolish?node-id=0%3A1" name="figmalink">Figma Source</a>
 <a  href="https://www.figma.com/file/M3uoApghV3RALNSdHdveit/vaneCendales----Woolish?node-id=0%3A1" name="figmalink">Screenshot Mobile</a>